plausible/website/_posts/2024-02-23-introducing-plausible-community-edition.md

 As mentioned at the time, we wanted a “don’t be evil” license.
 Here’s the quote of what we wrote more than three years ago on what we were trying to accomplish with the license change:

-“ * We want to prevent corporations from taking our code and using it as part of their closed-source proprietary products
+> - We want to prevent corporations from taking our code and using it as part of their closed-source proprietary products
-* We want to prevent corporations from offering Plausible as a service without contributing to the open source project
+> - We want to prevent corporations from offering Plausible as a service without contributing to the open source project
-* We want to prevent corporations from confusing people and making them think that the service they sell is in any shape or form approved by the original team
+> - We want to prevent corporations from confusing people and making them think that the service they sell is in any shape or form approved by the original team
+>

-And we don’t want this to in any way impact the actual use case Plausible is built for.
-A completely open source and self-hostable web analytics tool that helps people de-Googlify their sites and respect the privacy of their visitors.“
+> And we don’t want this to in any way impact the actual use case Plausible is built for.
+A completely open source and self-hostable web analytics tool that helps > people de-Googlify their sites and respect the privacy of their visitors.

 That license change has helped us build [a sustainable open source project](https://plausible.io/blog/open-source-saas) with 8 core team members and several paid external contributors at the time of writing.
 We don’t have any investors, so all this is solely funded by the fees our 12,000+ subscribers pay us.